Catholic Nuns during the Civil War

 separated the American Sisters of Charity geographically because their community

 had houses in the North and the South.
-The Sisters in California functioned outside the
+The Sisters in

 conflict, but they did contribute personnel and resources.
 When President